 You can choose what that offer is.
 It can be a free article or eBook outlining your top ten tips for (you fill in the blank) or a coupon, for instance.
 This is called email marketing – where you start to build your email list in exchange for a free offering.
 Get creative and start building your list!

 Affiliate marketing is another tool used to generate income.
 You can sign up to be an affiliate for different merchants depending on your niche and target audience.
 An affiliate is someone who sells, through links, a merchant’s products, and receives a commission for doing so.
 WordPress makes it easy to add affiliate links to your posts and pages.
 When visitors click on these links and buy, you get paid.

 Passive income is money you make without being directly involved.
 For example, you wrote a blog post in May that you’ve forgotten about that contained affiliate links.
 You write another post today.
 Someone reading your current post, clicks on an internal link that takes them to the May post – where, they then, click on an affiliate link.
 If they purchase something from that merchant, you receive a commission.
 It’s that simple.

 Learn Affiliate Marketing?

-If you’d like to learn affiliate marketing, which is a great investment in your future, click the banner below.
-Wealthy Affiliate’s certification course is incredible, and will teach you the skills you’ll need to create a thriving online business.
+If you’d like to learn more about affiliate marketing, READ MY REVIEW or click the banner below.
+Learn the skills you’ll need to create a thriving online business.